Thomas Hudson Beare (pioneer)

-Thomas Hudson Beare (30 December 1792 – 7 November 1861) was an early settler of South Australia, regarded as the colony's first storekeeper.
-His daughter Arabella has been cited as the first of the fleet to set foot on South Australian shores, and his wife Lucy as the first white woman to die in South Australia.
+Thomas Hudson Beare (30 December 1792 – 7 November 1861), commonly referred to as T. H. Beare, was an early settler of South Australia, regarded as the colony's first storekeeper.
+His daughters Elizabeth and Arabella have each been cited as the first of the fleet to set foot on South Australian shores, and his wife Lucy as the first white woman to die in South Australia.